drsagher/MVIT/Full-Stack AI Engineer/Python_for_AI/03_Variables_and_Data_Structures/Readme.md

 In this example, the memory address 1000 is associated with the variable x, and the value 5 is stored at that address.

+### Declaring Variables in Python
-In Python, a variable is a name given to a value.
+A variable is a name given to a value.
 Variables are used to store and manipulate data in a program.
-### Declaring Variables in Python

 In Python, you don't need to declare variables before using them.
 You can assign a value to a variable using the assignment operator (=).

 Example: Assigning a Value to a Variable
 ```